ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/interfaces.md

 * Battery holder

 For getting started quickly, only the a SIM card might be required when you would like to connect your device through LTE.
-In case you have to insert a nano-SIM card in "SIM slot 1".
+In this case please insert a nano-SIM card in "SIM slot 1".

 ![Service cover interfaces]({{ '/user-docs/images/moducop/quick-start-guide/service-interfaces-180deg.svg' | relative_url }}){: style="width: 75%"}